Belgium: Bruges and Brussels

 And the most impressive part of the city skyline these days is the glassy headquarters of the European Parliament.
 Europe’s governing body now welcomes visitors.

-This glassy Tower of Babel is filled with a cacophony of black-suited politicians speaking a dozen or so European languages.
-Visitors listen to a political-science lesson while viewing the chambers where the members of the Euro-parliament work.
-Today over 600 parliament members representing an entire continent are busily shaping Europe's future.
+This busy symbol of European Unity is filled with a cacophony of politicians speaking the full range of European languages.
+Visitors listen to a political science lesson while viewing the chambers where the members of the Euro-parliament sit.
+Today hundreds of parliament members representing an entire continent are hard at work shaping Europe’s future.